Data-driven assessment of arch vortices in simplified urban flows: Methodology for modal decomposition

 \subsection{Spatio-temporal Koopman decomposition (STKD)}

 Spatio-temporal Koopman decomposition (STKD) is an extension of HODMD introduced to identify spatio-temporal structures as an expansion of traveling and standing waves driving the flow dynamics both in the streamwise and spanwise directions.
-For the streamwise direction, the spatio-temporal modes $\mathbf{u}_{mn_1}$ and growth rates $\nu_{mn_1}$ are defined in the following modal expansion, which reconstruct the original flow field analyzed as
+For the streamwise direction, the spatio-temporal modes $\mathbf{u}_{mn_1}$ and growth rates $\nu_{mn_1}$ are defined in the following modal expansion, which reconstruct the original flow field analyzed as:

 for $k=1,\ldots,K$ and $j=1,\ldots,J$.
-It must be emphasized that the spatio-temporal expansion is useful when the data exhibit exponential/oscillatory behavior in both the x coordinate and time.
-In this case, it is interesting to compare the expansion \ref{ab002} with the purely temporal expansion \ref{eq: Fourier modes}.
-This expansion can be easily obtained by simply applying HODMD to the DMD modes in Eq.~(\ref{eq: Fourier modes}), resulting in the following DMD expansion:
+It must be emphasized that the spatio-temporal expansion is useful when the data exhibit exponential/oscillatory behavior in both the $x$ coordinate and time.
+In this case, it is interesting to compare the expansion (\ref{ab002}) with the purely temporal expansion (\ref{eq: Fourier modes}).
+The former can be easily obtained by simply applying HODMD to the DMD modes in Eq.~(\ref{eq: Fourier modes}), resulting in the following DMD expansion:

 for $j=1,\ldots,J$.
 Eq.~(\ref{ab002}) is obtained by combining this solution with Eq.~(\ref{eq: Fourier modes}), where the spatio-temporal amplitudes are defined as $a_{mn_1}=a_m a_{n_1}$.
-In a similar way, it is possible to obtain spatio-temporal expansions defined along the spanwise direction as
+In a similar way, it is possible to obtain spatio-temporal expansions defined along the spanwise direction as:

 for $k=1,\ldots,K$ and $r=1,\ldots,R$, where $\lambda_{mn_1}$ and $\beta_{mn_1}$ are the growth rates and wavenumbers related with the spanwise direction.
-Using this expansion it is also possible to describe the analyzed data as a group of traveling waves, the phase velocity of which is defined as $c_{mn_1}=\omega_m/\beta_{mn_1}$.
+Using this expansion, it is also possible to describe the analyzed data as a group of traveling waves, the phase velocity of which is defined as $c_{mn_1}=\omega_m/\beta_{mn_1}$.
 A more detailed description of the method can be found in Refs.~\cite{Clainche2018,LeClainche2018b}.
 Also, notice that this method has been successfully applied to turbulent non-periodic flows \cite{LeClainche2020,le2022data}.